sobotz/AlphaBotInfiniteRecharge/README.md

-# AlphaBotInfiniteRecharge
+# rise
-infinite recharge code on the alphabot drive base.
+Repository for the 2020 competition.